 Well, if you’re interested in city life, then we recommend stopping off in Glasgow for at least one night.
 However, if you want a well-located halfway point with good facilities and options, then we recommend staying in the town of Fort William.

-While hotels, B&Bs and hostels are prevalent throughout all of these cities, finding an Airbnb is a great choice for you as well — like this cool flat in the centre of Inverness, this beautiful cottage in Fort William or this unique bohemian flat in Glasgow.
+While hotels, B&Bs and hostels are prevalent throughout all of these cities, finding a private rental is a great choice as well — like this delightful barn cottage in Loch Lomond or this charming riverside cottage in Inverness.

 Alternatively, if you’re looking to pinch your pennies while travelling, then consider camping — either at a traditional campsite or wild camping.
 However, if you’re looking for a more traditional accommodation option, have a look at these suggestions: